New gig for Stena drillship off Gabon

 “Stena Drilling are delighted to secure this repeat business with CNOOC and look forward to working with CNOOC to complete this campaign,” remarked the offshore drilling contractor.

 The drilling operations for this campaign, estimated to take 90 days, will be carried out off the coast of Gabon.
 No financial details were revealed about this deal.

 According to the information on CNOOC’s website, back in 2014, a “large” deepwater gas discovery was made in the BCD 10 licence following the drilling and appraisal of the Leopard-1 well, located approximately 145 kilometres off the Gabon coast.
-The company pointed out that multiple pre-and-post-salt prospects and leads have been identified within this licence with “high exploration potential.”
+The company pointed out that multiple pre-and-post-salt prospects and leads had been identified within the licence with “high exploration potential.”

 Delivered in 2012, Stena IceMAX is a dynamically positioned, dual mast ice-class drillship, which is capable of drilling in water depths up to 10, 000ft.
 This is a harsh environment DP Class 3 drillship, which secured a new drilling contract with BP in July 2022 for operations offshore Canada.

 In addition, the Stena IceMAX drillship won more work off Israel in June 2022 as Energean exercised its options to drill two more wells in an effort to reach its target to double Israel’s gas resource base.